Waterfront Park (Seattle): The park

 The park extends from the privately owned Pier 57 to Pier 59, an official city landmark that is the site of the Seattle Aquarium.
 One of the entrances to the Aquarium is from a viewing platform in the park.
 The park viewing platforms can be reached both by stairs and a wheelchair-accessible ramp.
 The park also features coin-operated telescopes, benches, picnic tables, and some trees in planters.
 Near the picnic tables is Waterfront Fountain, made of cubes cast and welded bronze.
 The sculpture was a work in progress by artist James FitzGerald at the time of his death.
 In collaboration with his widow, Margaret Tompkins, it was completed by Terry Copple.

 Waterfront Park was closed in August 2020 by the city government after an inspection found a gap of "several inches" between Pier 58 and the land.
 The pier was planned to be replaced in 2022 as part of the viaduct corridor program.
 An emergency order to dismantle the pier was approved by Mayor Jenny Durkan on August 14, 2020.
 During early work on removing Pier 58 on September 13, 2020, the central portion (including the bronze fountain) collapsed into Elliott Bay.
 Two construction workers fell into the water and were rescued with minor injuries that were treated at Harborview Medical Center.
 The adjacent Pier 57, which includes the Great Wheel and Miner's Landing, was closed on September 18 after an inspection found that the southern section of Pier 58 could collapse and become hazardous to the adjacent pier.

 The removal of Pier 58 was completed in February 2021; the adjacent pedestrian walkway was reopened the following April.
-The rebuilt pier will be triangular in shape and is planned to open in 2024.
+The rebuilt pier will be triangular in shape and is planned to open in 2025 with a lawn and playground centered around a 18 ft jellyfish structure.
+The park will also feature the old Pier 58 fountain, which was retrieved during cleanup of the collapse by divers and is planned to be restored.
+A new Coast Salish sculpture, Family by Qwalsius-Shaun Peterson, will be installed on the promenade facing the park.